How do I Create Custom Tools in PDF-Tools

 4. Click Save Changes in the top of the PDF-Tools window.
 Finally, click Close Edit to finish editing the tool.

 5. The new tool will appear in the category you had selected when you clicked Create, you can move this by dragging it to a new category. there will be a small person icon displaying that this is a custom tool, as you can see below:

-All Actions are detailed in depth in our Tools V7 Manual, the actions also include brief descriptions of their use, this is visible from the Action Info pane which can be toggled on and off in the View menu:
+All Actions are detailed in depth in our PDF Tools Manual, the actions also include brief descriptions of their use, this is visible from the Action Info pane which can be toggled on and off in the View menu:

 Some tools Interact with each other differently depending on their respective settings.
 Below has been detailed some of those cases.